Jasson/jason-apns/README.md

-erlang server for APNS depend inaka/apns4erl
+erlang server for APNS depend on inaka/apns4erl
 =====
 This is simple resend server, to handle invalid token or app is removed